Loss of 5-methylcytosine alters the biogenesis of vault-derived small RNAs to coordinate epidermal differentiation.

 Abstract

 The presence and absence of RNA modifications regulates RNA metabolism by modulating the binding of writer, reader, and eraser proteins.
 For 5-methylcytosine (m5C) however, it is largely unknown how it recruits or repels RNA-binding proteins.
 Here, we decipher the consequences of m5C deposition into the abundant non-coding vault RNA VTRNA1.1.
 Methylation of cytosine 69 in VTRNA1.1 occurs frequently in human cells, is exclusively mediated by NSUN2, and determines the processing of VTRNA1.1 into small-vault RNAs (svRNAs).
 We identify the serine/arginine rich splicing factor 2 (SRSF2) as a novel VTRNA1.1-binding protein that counteracts VTRNA1.1 processing by binding the non-methylated form with higher affinity.
 Both NSUN2 and SRSF2 orchestrate the production of distinct svRNAs.
-Finally, we reveal a functional role of svRNAs in regulating the epidermal differentiation programme.
+Finally, we discover a functional role of svRNAs in regulating the epidermal differentiation programme.
 Thus, our data reveal a direct role for m5C in the processing of VTRNA1.1 that involves SRSF2 and is crucial for efficient cellular differentiation.

 Keywords